 There is a consensus of scholars on the authority of Ibn Kathir, Ibn Abbas, Ibn Az-Zubair, Mujahid that "the ten nights" are the ten days of Dhul-Hijjah,

-The scholars explain by the ten nights Allah meant days also because Ramadan's last ten nights are more blessed than any other days as in those days occur the night of power.
-The scholars further quote the hadith of the Prophet saying: "There is no deed that is better in the sight of Allah or more greatly rewarded than a good deed done in the (first) ten days of Al-Adha".
+The scholars explain that the ten nights refer to days also because Ramadan's last ten nights are more blessed than any other days as those have the night of power.
+The scholars further quote the hadith of the Prophet, saying: "There is no deed that is better in the sight of Allah or more greatly rewarded than a good deed done in the (first) ten days of Al-Adha."
 It was asked, "Not even Jihad for the sake of Allah?"
-The Prophet (PBUH) replied, "Not even Jihad for Allah unless a man goes out himself for Jihad taking his wealth with him and does not come back with anything."
+The Prophet (PBUH) replied, "Not even Jihad for Allah unless a man goes out himself for Jihad, taking his wealth with him and does not come back with anything."
 (Al-Bukhari)